Terrifier 3: Plot

 Sienna visits Jonathan at his university, where she meets Jonathan's roommate Cole and his girlfriend Mia, who hosts a true crime podcast.
 Mia pressures Sienna and Jonathan to participate in an interview about the Miles County Massacre, but Sienna lashes out.
-Sienna confesses to Jonathan that she thinks Art is still alive, and she shows Jonathan a letter that he wrote to her while she was in the psychiatric hospital, which states that demons can come into our world via possessing hosts like Victoria with the help of evil and depraved killers like Art.
+Sienna confesses to Jonathan that she thinks Art is still alive, and she shows Jonathan a letter that he wrote to her while she was in the psychiatric hospital, which states that demons can come into their world via the possession of recently deceased evil people, like serial killers.
 She tells Jonathan that she plans to return to the Terrifier carnival to retrieve their father's sword.
-Art arrives at the university and kills Mia and Cole with a chainsaw while they're taking a shower together.
+Art arrives at the university and kills Mia and Cole with a chainsaw while they are having sex in the shower.
 Sienna learns about the mall killings on the news and panics, commanding Jonathan to return home from college and warning the family that they are not safe.
 Greg leaves to collect Jonathan while Sienna falls asleep.
 She dreams of her father and of the angels crafting the armor from her warrior costume that he drew for her.
 Sienna awakens to hear Jess and Greg downstairs discussing what they should do about her worsening condition.
 When she walks into the dining room, Sienna instead finds Art and Victoria decorating Greg's decapitated and eviscerated body pinned to the wall.
 Sienna tries to escape but is incapacitated by Art with a mallet.

 Sienna regains consciousness and finds herself and Jess tied to chairs with their mouths taped shut.
 Victoria shows them a skinless head being consumed by rats, telling Jess that it is Gabbie's head.
 Art and Victoria kill Jess by hammering a tube into her throat, forcing rats down it and slitting her throat.
 Art enters with Gabbie as a hostage, and Victoria tells Sienna that the head is actually Jonathan's head.
 Victoria places a crown of thorns on Sienna's head and tries to possess her, but she resists.
 Before Sienna and Gabbie could be sentenced to death, the latter pleads for Sienna to open a present of hers, which, unbeknownst to Victoria, contains Sienna's sword.
 Art smashes both of Sienna's hands then cuts her bonds so she can open up her present.
 Sienna then uses the sword to cut Art's throat and decapitate Victoria.
 As Art and Sienna battle each other, Victoria's body disintegrates and turns into a pool of demonic blood that burns through the floor and opens a portal to Hell, putting Gabbie's life in danger.
 Despite Sienna's efforts, Gabbie falls into the abyss with the sword.
-Art seizes his opportunity to escape through a window and boards a city bus, whilst Sienna looks down at her wounded hands as they heal, vowing to find and rescue Gabbie.
+Art seizes his opportunity to escape through a window, whilst Sienna looks down at her wounded hands as they heal, vowing to find and rescue Gabbie.